UU-Human-Evolution/1MB335/Lab6.md

   + The alignment for the mitochondria from session 3/5
   + The trees generated in Sessions 5
-  + The name conversion tables generated in Session 2

 ## Output(s)

-  + .pdf files of your trees
+  + Image files of your trees
+  + Slides for the presentation

 ## Tool(s)
   + IQ-TREE